cwang23/CDPH-Breast-Cancer-Project/README.md

 SEER 2010-2012 data available at: https://seer.cancer.gov/archive/csr/1975_2012/results_merged/topic_lifetime_risk.pdf (Table 4.17)

 ## Model
 For both our uninsured and breast cancer risk models, we trained and tested multiple models using Civis Analytics’s proprietary software, CivisML, to find the best performing ones.

 We used a two-step modeling process to avoid a reverse ecological fallacy problem, or an exception fallacy, which is when one makes an inaccurate conclusion about a group of people based off a few exceptional cases.
 For the first step in our workflow, we trained a model on individual-level data, where each row was a person.
+We then used this model to score an individual-level table of adult females in the US.
 In the second step, we trained a model on geographic-level data, where we used the same features as the individual-level model but we aggregated the values by our geographic-level of interest (in this case, Census tracts).
-We then used our geographic-level model to predict the proportion of women who are uninsured and/or at-risk of developing breast cancer in each Census tract in Chicago.
-We took weighted averages of these values to calculate the proportion of women who are uninsured and/or at-risk of developing breast cancer in each Chicago Community Area.
+We also appended on the predictions output by the individual-level model, aggregated by Census tract.
+We added this column or feature to both the training set and scoring table for our geographic-level model.
+After identifying the best-performing geographic-level model, we used it to predict the proportion of women who are uninsured and/or at-risk of developing breast cancer in each Census tract in Chicago.
+We took the averages of these values, weighted by tract population, to calculate the proportion of women who are uninsured and/or at-risk of developing breast cancer in each Chicago Community Area.

 For our uninsured model, we used an extra trees classifier for the individual-level model, and then we used a sparse logistic model for the geographic-level model.
 The features in these two models included proprietary data from Civis Analytics, such as an individual’s past history of health insurance.

 For our breast cancer risk model, we used a random forest classifier for the individual-level model, and we also used a sparse logistic model for the geographic-level model.
-We appended BRFSS 2016 data to our modeling data to improve the model performance.
-Thus, to reduce the redundancy in the information captured by some of the variables, we limited the features we used to train our model to those with the most predictive value.
+We appended BRFSS 2016 data to our modeling data to add more features related to health.
+Some of these appended features were similar to existing information in our modeling data, so to reduce redundancy in our data and the amount of compute power required, we limited the features we used to train our model to those with the most predictive value.

 ## Model Performance